-Strategy games by their very nature require deep thought and careful consideration, and many gamers these days simply don't have time to launch into epic campaigns in a single sitting.
+Strategy games by their very nature require deep thought and careful consideration, and many gamers these days often find it hard to embark on epic multi-hour campaigns in a single sitting.
 Planning a multi-turn offensive in a 4X game like Civilization or outfitting your party with optimal gear in a Strategy RPG like Fire Emblem: Three Houses can take much trial-and-error if you want to get things just right and many of us can only grab small windows of gaming time.

 Fortunately, the portability of Nintendo Switch - and its sleep function - makes it an ideal machine to help fit these brilliant games into a hectic lifestyle, and Switch has a great selection of strategy and tactics games available at retail and on the eShop.
 Below, we've collected together a selection of our very favourites covering all types of strategy and tactics games.